 Notes: 'Northland' is cold hardy and it is a vigorous blueberry that produces an abundance of small dark blue fruit.
 Compact plants are better suited to small gardens.
 Produces small white bell shaped flower clusters in spring.
 Bright green leaves brighten to orange in fall.
 Blueberries are delicious, exceptionally nutritious and high in bioflavanoids.
 YOU CAN PROTECT FRUIT FROM BIRDS WITH NETTING.
 The ornamental use of 'Northland' is also good.

 Planting instructions: Prefers an acid soil.
-In alkaline soil, add aluminum sulphate for best results.
+In alkaline soil, add ammonium sulfate for best results.
 Dig a hole large enough to encompass the roots without bending or circling.
 Set the plant in place so the crown (part of the plant where the root meets the stem) is about 1-2 inches below the soil surface.
 Add generous amounts of peat but no fertilizer when planting.
 Cover with soil to the original soil surface and water thoroughly.

 Prepare the ground well before planting.
 Blueberries can also be grown in large pots and containers if ericaceous compost is used.
 Prune in winter, cutting out dead or damaged branches.
 In spring, feed with sulphate of ammonia, sulphate of potash, bonemeal and top-dress with ericaceous compost.